microsoft/demikernel/doc/testing.md

 export CLIENT_IPV4_ADDR=192.0.2.11:56789

 # Run system-level tests with Catnap LibOS, unless otherwise stated.
-# If you want to run unit tests on a different LibOS, then set the LIBOS flag accordingly.
+# If you want to run system-level tests on a different LibOS, then set the LIBOS flag accordingly.
 export LIBOS=catnap

 # Run tcp-push-pop.